 Recreational activities that can put you at risk for NIHL include target shooting and hunting, snowmobile riding, listening to MP3 players at high volume through earbuds or headphones, playing in a band, and attending loud concerts.
 Harmful noises at home may come from sources including lawnmowers, leaf blowers, and woodworking tools.

 Sound is measured in units called decibels.
-Sounds of less than 75 decibels, even after long exposure, are unlikely to cause hearing loss.
-However, long or repeated exposure to sounds at or above 85 decibels can cause hearing loss.
+Sounds at or below 70 A-weighted decibels (dBA), even after long exposure, are unlikely to cause hearing loss.
+However, long or repeated exposure to sounds at or above 85 dBA can cause hearing loss.
 The louder the sound, the shorter the amount of time it takes for NIHL to happen.